MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 * **Kafka connector**, see [Ingest data from Kafka into Azure Data Explorer](ingest-data-kafka.md).

-* **[Azure Data Flow](https://flow.microsoft.com/)**: An automated pipelines over Azure Data Explorer.
-For example, Azure Data Flow can be used to execute a query and send emails based on query results.
+* **[Azure Data Flow](https://flow.microsoft.com/)**: An automated workflow pipeline to Azure Data Explorer.
+Azure Data Flow can be used to execute a query and perform preset actions using the query results as a trigger.
 See [Microsoft Flow Azure Kusto Connector (Preview)](kusto/tools/flow.md).

-* **Apache Spark connector**:  An open source project that can run on any Spark cluster.
+* **Apache Spark connector**:  An open-source project that can run on any Spark cluster.
 It implements data source and data sink for moving data across Azure Data Explorer and Spark clusters.
-You can build fast and scalable applications targeting data driven scenarios.
+You can build fast and scalable applications targeting data-driven scenarios.
 See [Azure Data Explorer Connector for Apache Spark](spark-connector.md).

 ### Programmatic ingestion using SDKs